Personal Software Developer Growth Plan

 Introduction

-Knowing every framework, tool, language and library is not possible, nor is it the goal of a software developer.
-This is a (continually improving) personal plan to help me grow to become a strong engineer capable of solving hard problems.
+Knowing every framework, tool, language and library is not possible, nor is it the goal of a software engineer.
+This is a continually improving personal plan to help me grow as an engineer capable of solving meaningful problems.

 Resources